decred/dcrdocs/docs/glossary.md

 #### Confirmation

 A transaction is confirmed when it has been included in a block that has been verified by the network (added to the blockchain).
 Each additional block added to the blockchain reconfirms all transactions in all previous blocks.
-The number of times a transaction has been confirmed (i.e. the number of blocks that include the transaction) is used as a measure of confidence that the transaction will remain in the blockchain.
-For example. a wallet or other service may requre a certain number of confirmations before it considers a transaction to be valid.
+The number of times a transaction has been confirmed is used as a measure of confidence that the transaction will remain in the blockchain.
+A wallet or other service may require a certain number of confirmations before it considers a transaction to be valid.
+For example, if a wallet requires three confirmations to consider a transaction valid, it would require the next two blocks after the block including the transaction to confirm the transaction.

 #### Consensus rules